Nonprofit and Voluntary Sector Management

 research, consultation, and educational programming.
 This unique program offers the following:

-- an interdisciplinary curriculum pooling knowledge from three academic disciplines:
+- an interdisciplinary curriculum pooling knowledge from two academic disciplines:

-- a practical blend of theory and application taught by academics and practitioners
+- a practical blend of theory and application taught by practitioners

 - a wide range of current and relevant courses covering key areas such as

-Courses are available in a variety of formats including distance via the Internet.
+Courses are available in a variety of formats including online distance education.

 Who Will Benefit